-William Eeuwes is Vice President of Manulife Capital, the merchant banking arm of The Manufacturers Life Insurance Company.
-Mr. Eeuwes has more than 27 years of experience in underwriting and the management of a broad range of asset classes, including private equity, mezzanine loans, structured and project finance and corporate loans.
+WILLIAM EEUWES is Vice President of Manulife Capital, the merchant banking arm of The Manufacturers Life Insurance Company.
+Mr. Eeuwes has more than 28 years of experience in underwriting and the management of a broad range of asset classes, including private equity, mezzanine loans, structured and project finance and corporate loans.
 Mr. Eeuwes is a director of several Canadian companies.
 He is a Fellow of the Institute of Canadian Bankers (FICB) and he has an honours degree in business from the University of Western Ontario.

-In addition to Canaccord Capital Inc., Mr. Eeuwes is a director of the following public company: Seamark Asset Management Ltd. Of the meetings of the board of directors and the committees on which he served held between April 1, 2006, and June 26, 2007, Mr. Eeuwes attended all of the nine meetings of the board of directors, all of the eight meetings of the Audit Committee and all of the seven meetings of the Corporate Governance and Compensation Committee.
+In addition to Canaccord Capital Inc., Mr. Eeuwes is a director of the following public company: Seamark Asset Management Limited, which is listed on the Toronto Stock Exchange.
+Of the meetings of the board of directors and the committees on which he served held between April 1, 2007 and June 11, 2008, Mr. Eeuwes attended 13 of the 15 meetings of the board of directors, all of the six meetings of the Audit Committee and eight of the nine meetings of the Corporate Governance and Compensation Committee.

-Michael Harris, ICD.D, is a senior business advisor with the law firm of Goodmans LLP in Toronto, President of his own consulting firm, Steane Consulting Ltd., and, in this capacity, acts as a consultant to various Canadian companies.
+MICHAEL HARRIS, ICD.D, is a senior business advisor with the law firm of Goodmans LLP in Toronto, and the President of his own consulting firm, Steane Consulting Ltd., and, in this capacity, acts as a consultant to various Canadian companies.

 Mr. Harris was born in Toronto in 1945, and was raised in Callander and North Bay, Ontario.
 Prior to his election to the Ontario Legislature in 1981, Mike Harris was a schoolteacher, a school board trustee and chair and an entrepreneur in the Nipissing area.
-On June 8, 1995, Mr. Harris became the 22nd Premier of Ontario following a landslide election victory.
+On June 8, 1995 Mr. Harris became the 22nd Premier of Ontario following a landslide election victory.
 In 1999, he was re-elected - making him the first Ontario Premier in over 30 years to form a second consecutive majority government.

 In addition to sitting on several boards of Canadian corporations, he also serves as a director of the Tim Horton Children's Foundation and the Mount Royal College Foundation.
+He is the Honorary Chair of the North Bay District Hospital Capital Campaign and the Nipissing University and Canadore College Capital Campaign.
 Mr. Harris is also a Senior Fellow of The Fraser Institute.
 He has received his ICD.D certification from the Institute of Corporate Directors.

-In addition to Canaccord Capital Inc., Mr. Harris is a director of the following public companies: Chartwell Seniors Housing Real Estate Investment Trust, EnGlobe Corp., FirstService Corporation and Magna International Inc. He chairs the board of trustees of Chartwell Seniors Housing Real Estate Investment Trust and the board of directors of EnGlobe Corp.
-Of the meetings of the board of directors and the committee on which he served held between April 1, 2006, and June 26, 2007, Mr. Harris attended all of the nine meetings of the board of directors and all of the seven meetings of the Corporate Governance and Compensation Committee.
+In addition to Canaccord Capital Inc., Mr. Harris is a director of the following public companies: Chartwell Seniors Housing Real Estate Investment Trust, EnGlobe Corp., Enmax Corporation, FirstService Corporation and Magna International Inc. He chairs the board of trustees of Chartwell Seniors Housing Real Estate Investment Trust and the board of directors of EnGlobe Corp.
+Of the meetings of the board of directors and the committee on which he served held between April 1, 2007 and June 11, 2008, Mr. Harris attended 14 of the 15 meetings of the board of directors and all of the nine meetings of the Corporate Governance and Compensation Committee.